 Now we need to run that updater script.
-How to do that depends on whether…...you're using Linux
+How to do that depends on whether…...you're running Linux

 You will need to make those .sh files executable.
-You could try meditation or sacrificing a chicken, but it'd probably be quicker to just right-click on each of them to open the file properties dialog window and on the 'Permissions' tab, click the 'Is executable' (or similar) checkbox.
+You could try meditation or sacrificing a goat, but it'd probably be quicker to just right-click on each of them to open the file properties dialog window and click the 'Is executable' checkbox on the 'Permissions' tab (or similar).
 If your file browser doesn't have such an option, see How do I run .sh files?.

-We need to run that updater.sh script from a terminal, so open one and change the directory to your 'privacy' profile directory.
-In the example below you'll need to change 'gobbledygook' to match the correct name of your profile folder (and don't include the '$' sign):
+We need to run that updater.sh script from a terminal, so open one and change the directory to your 'privacy' profile directory where the updater.sh file is.
+In the example below you'll need to change 'gobbledygook' to match the correct name of your profile folder:

 The updater script will spit out some introductory stuff and then prompt you to continue.
-If by chance everything in the universe is aligned just so, and you've followed the directions, the script will download a fresh copy of the 'ghacks' user.js file and then append the contents of your user-overrides.js to it just like it says on the tin.
+If by chance everything in the universe is aligned just so, and you've followed the directions, the script will download a fresh copy of the 'ghacks' user.js file to your profile directory and append the contents of your user-overrides.js to it just like it says on the tin.

 Fattening the Fox

 One at a time, middle click each of the links below to open their pages in a new tab, then Read What Their Pages Say and install them.
-Firefox will display some notices prior to installation and you can just click your way through to allow the install just like you click your way through all those 'Terms of Service' agreements you never read.
-Don't make a habit of installing add-ons that way though or you'll be sorry!!!
 If any of the links are dead, let me know and don't install something you think is equivalent.